zikula-modules/Avatar/Avatar/modules/Avatar/pndocs/readme.txt

 Users | Avatar:: | pers:.*: | ACCESS_NONE

 at the correct place in your permission list.
-This ensaures that the user can use his avatar image only.
+This ensures that the user can use his avatar image only.

 5. Plans for the future
 -----------------------
 * Let the admin define other prefixes than pers for more powerful permissions
-* Group avatars if possible (not in .8, maybe for .9)
+* Group avatars if possible (not in Zikula 1.0.0, maybe for 2.0.0)